Background on Formation and Activities of the Rural Affairs Caucus 2021 to the present

 A brief overview of rural health issues discussed here is found in the Feb 2023 HCR4US Newsletter.

-Support Vermont's New Position on Privatization
+How Vermont's New Position Fights Abuses of Privatization

 Health Care Reform for the US